13 Most Popular WordPress Alternatives 2024

 Why Choose TYPO3 over WordPress?

-• Enterprise-Grade Scalability: TYPO3 excels in scalability, better accommodating large-scale, enterprise websites than WordPress, which may require more customization for similar scalability.
+- Enterprise-Grade Scalability: TYPO3 excels in scalability and better accommodates large-scale enterprise websites than WordPress, which may require more customization for similar scalability.

 TL;DR: Choose TYPO3 over WordPress for better scalability, native multisite support, complex content management, built-in multilingual capabilities, stronger security features, and long-term support releases